oneblockmore/docs-1/README.md

 You can help make these docs excellent by submitting issues and PRs for things that are unclear or need improvement.

+When adding new files, be sure to add the paths to [this file](./src/.vuepress/config.js), otherwise the files will not be displayed.

 ## Generating the docs

 To preview docs as you're editing them, run `cd src && npx vuepress dev`.